 Innovative - The board or an appropriate board committee discusses ways for management to develop cybersecurity improvements that may be adopted sector-wide.

-To complete the complex CAT, banks may consider working with an outside partner.
+To complete the complex CAT, banks may consider working with an outside partner who has expertise in facilitating the audit and interpreting the exit notes for you.